 Many HCV tenants, after being approved for the program and after finding a place to rent, tend to stay put for a while.
 Additionally, when the initial lease is signed, it must be for 1 year.

-To learn more about HCV Programs and Procedures, including forms and sample contracts click here.
+To learn more about HCV Programs and Procedures, including forms, frequently asked questions, and sample contracts click here.

 Portsmouth Housing also works with a variety of vendors, contractors and consultants to support our mission and maintain our properties.
 See current contracting opportunities here or send an email to email@example.com to be included in future contracting opportunities.